Virtual applications and desktops play a key role in the modern enterprise, but before IT can get started, it must...

-For organizations with VDI, persistent desktops provide the security and management benefits of virtual desktops while also allowing users to maintain a desktop that is exclusively their own.
+For organizations with VDI, persistent desktops provide the security and management benefits of virtual desktops, while also allowing users to maintain a desktop that is exclusively their own.
 Nonpersistent VDI distributes desktops randomly to users, so personalization is more difficult to accomplish.
 IT can use these two options in tandem as needed, which allows more flexibility in the desktop hosting model.

-Organizations can establish user profiles to personalize nonpersistent desktops, but IT must still find a way to store all of the user profile data.
+Organizations can personalize nonpersistent desktops by establishing user profiles, but IT must still find a way to store all the user profile data.
 IT can store the profiles on the endpoint devices or in network storage, but each of these options comes with drawbacks.

 If IT stores the user profiles on the endpoints, users must have devices with enough storage capacity to house the data, which is often not the case with low-cost thin clients.
 If IT pros store the user profiles on network storage, they are negating some of the storage savings that nonpersistent VDI provides.

-IT can address this licensing confusion with Microsoft Office ProPlus, which assigns the license to the desktop rather than the user.
+IT can address this licensing confusion with Microsoft Office 365 ProPlus, which assigns the license to the desktop rather than the user.
 As a result, IT can allocate Microsoft Office licensing for the number of users that might be working on the desktops at any given time.
 But this approach puts more of a management burden on IT.

 Remote Desktop Services is a Windows Server protocol that delivers session-based desktops.
 With RDS, users access a shared OS and desktop image on a server where their virtual resources come from one pool that encompasses all users.
 In the same way the VDI can host multiple desktop images, Microsoft Windows Server, which hosts RDS, can host different instances of the machines that RDS clones for the end users.